gszp1/Spring_Conference/README.md

 composite key consisting of topicId and conferenceId.
 Additional connection with presentation wit unique and non-nullable constraint ensures that given presentation is unique to conference and that given presentation can be of only one topic.
+5. Additionally relationship between presentation and join table is OneToOne, as given presentation can shown only on one conference and conference can have only one presentation on given topic.